 FT-IR, Fourier-transform Infrared Spectroscopy

-The infrared spectrum can be regarded as the “fingerprint” of the unknown.
-The obtained spectrum could be compared with the existing spectrum in the database for material research and analysis.
-Therefore, FT-IR can be used to confirm the organic film on the circuit board surface or the pollutants in manufacturing processes.
+The infrared spectrum can be considered as the “fingerprint” of an unknown substance.
+This spectrum is then compared with existing spectra in a database for material research and analysis.
+Therefore, FT-IR can be used to confirm the presence of organic films on the surface of circuit boards, or to identify contaminants that appear in various industrial processes.

 Ionizable Surface Contaminants